MatsMulder95/DigitalEnablerHackathon/README.md

 The application is made using Flutter, a cross platform mobile app development framework.
 Features:
 - The application allows people to signal problems in construction sites or at industrial locations that have been registerd in the system.
-- The problems can for example be air quality problems or noise problems.
+- The problems can be for example air quality problems or noise problems.
 - It should be used by people to report any issues during production or development.
-- The issues are reported to the platform where their are visualized
+- The issues are reported to the platform where their are visualized.